MyThinkingSelf/Thoughts/stoicism/trash/listOfMentalImages.md

 ## MYLIST
 *****
 (A) START
+0] Philosophes (Epictetus, Aurelius, Nietzsche) around me.
+"Time to build a character", "how longwill you wait to ask the better of yourself" "the quality of your life depends on the quality of your thoughts".
 1] Blue Sphere
 Epictete nous donnent deux boules (blue, gold), you pick the blue, you feel invincible.
 Indeed every black bim hiting the sphere is deflected or filtered as a blue bim.
 Blue Sphere of control (Robertson).
 Start the journey.
 2] Sablier